 Of course, this feedback doesn’t need to be collected openly as a Twitter conversation.
 Inviting customers to give feedback through a web-based survey tool like SurveyMonkey or Google Docs Forms has become really easy.

 The social network features on Twitter provide a potential channel to build viral marketing campaigns.
-The essential point is NOT TO USE Twitter for your viral marketing campaign but to INTEGRATE Twitter into your viral marketing campaign.
-This means that a business should not just try to run a campaign and spread the word through Twitter but actually integrate Twitter as a channel in the campaign.
-If you are doing an online campaign, you can simply create a link through to Twitter with a link to Twitter that includes a certain message.
+The essential point is not to use Twitter for your viral marketing campaign but to integrate Twitter into your viral marketing campaign.
+This means that a business should not simply base a campaign by using tweets to spread the word through Twitter, but actually integrate Twitter as a campaign channel.
+If you are doing an online campaign, link through Twitter with a link to Twitter messages that reinforce a particular message.

 Some Companies that already use Twitter